HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/Day 4/2-git_and_github.md

 3. Take a snapshot (`$ git commit -m "a useful commit message here"`)
 4. `$ git push` to update Github

+### Exercise

+Github is a great place to put all of your web development work.
+Your Github account will become a portfolio to showcase your code.

+**Your task**: put all of your work on Github!

 ## Learning more